Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Simulation Studies

-Considering that the estimator $\widehat\sigma_T$ is linked to the entire covariance surface, whereas $\widehat\sigma_D$ only to its diagonal values, we expected the estimator $\sigma_T$ achieve a lower average RISE, although the rates of convergence proven are the same.
-And indeed, our analysis shows eviedence confirming our hypothesis, as the estimator $\sigma_T^2$ seems to suffer less from boundary issues, and appears to have lower variance, compared to $\sigma_D^2$.
-Indeed, comparing the $95\%$ confidence bands of the estimated trajectories for the diffusion in Figure \ref{fig:BBCI} that $\widehat\sigma_T^T$ seems qualitatively preferable to $\widehat\sigma^2_D$: it is less subject to the \textit{boundary effects} plaguing local-linear based estimators, and appears to provide \textit{smoother} estimates.
+Considering that the estimator $\widehat\sigma_T$ is linked to the entire covariance surface, whereas $\widehat\sigma_D$ only to its diagonal values, we expected the first to achieve a lower average RISE, although the rates of convergence proven are the same.
+And indeed, our analysis shows that the estimator $\sigma_T^2$ seems to suffer less from boundary issues, and appears to have lower variance, compared to $\sigma_D^2$: this is for instance very evident by comparing the $95\%$ confidence bands of the estimated trajectories for the diffusion in Figure \ref{fig:BBCI}

+We finally considered estimation of the integrated diffusion function $t\mapsto \int_0^t\sigma^2(u)du$ for $t\in[0,1]$ following the discussion and heuristic presented with the extensions in Section \ref{sec:Extension}.
+We emphasize that, as expected, estimation appears to be more stable indeed, and convergence appears to be achieved faster.
+In fact, Figure \ref{fig:BBID-heatmap_boxplots} was necessarily presented in a different $y$-scale, as the average errors are of a different order of magnitude.